jvitoroc/eloquente-javascript/20_node.md

 {{index "programming language", "Node.js", standard}}

-Node was initially conceived for the purpose of making asynchronous programming easy and convenient.
-JavaScript lends itself well to a system like Node.
-It is one of the few programming languages that does not have a built-in way to do in- and output.
-Thus, JavaScript could be fit onto Node's rather eccentric approach to in- and output without ending up with two inconsistent interfaces.
-In 2009, when Node was being designed, people were already doing callback-based programming in the browser, so the ((community)) around the language was used to an ((asynchronous programming)) style.

 Node foi inicialmente concebido para o propósito de tornar programação assíncrona fácil e conveniente.
 JavaScript se adequa bem a isto. É uma das poucas linguagens que não tem uma forma nativa de fazer _I/O_ (input/output ou entrada/saída).